mdavidson9/docs.balsamiq.com/content/cloud/tos.md

 ### Using Balsamiq Cloud Means Accepting These Terms

-By accessing or using Balsamiq Cloud ([https://balsamiq.cloud](https://balsamiq.cloud)) in any way, whether you have created your own Balsamiq Cloud site or are invited to someone else's site as a project member, or are just browsing around, you agree to and are bound by the terms and conditions written in this document.
+By accessing or using Balsamiq Cloud ([https://balsamiq.cloud](https://balsamiq.cloud)) in any way, whether you have created your own Balsamiq Cloud space or are invited to someone else's space as a project member, or are just browsing around, you agree to and are bound by the terms and conditions written in this document.

 If you do not agree to all of the terms and conditions contained in this document, do not access Balsamiq Cloud.